open-policy-agent/opa/docs/book/best-practice-identity.md

 ## 1. JWT Tokens

-[JSON Web Tokens (JWTs)](https://tools.ietf.org/html/rfc7519) allow you to security transmit JSON data between software systems and are often produced during the authentication process.
+[JSON Web Tokens (JWTs)](https://tools.ietf.org/html/rfc7519) allow you to securely transmit JSON data between software systems and are often produced during the authentication process.
 You can set up authentication so that when the user logs in you create a JWT with that user's LDAP/AD data.
 Then you hand that JWT to OPA and use OPA's specialized support for JWTs to extract the information you need to make a policy decision.

 ### Flow
 The following diagram shows this process in more detail.